Chung Ling High School: The campus

-Blocks A and B

 There have been two sets of Blocks A and B. The first pair were single-storey buildings flanking the clock tower, and at the end of each, there were two two-storey science labs.
 In the 1960s, they were demolished, and new buildings were built in their place.
 The latter set of Blocks A and B were these, two three-storey buildings, each with 5 classes to a level.
 The old science labs were renovated to fit into both blocks.
 Today, Blocks A and B consist of 25 classrooms, two discipline rooms, a knowledge centre, the gerko room and the Vice Principals' Room.